 GREAT DINNER SPOTS

-Avec – 615 W. Randolph Street – (limited reservations) Avec continues to be one of our favorite go-to restaurant in West Loop (and Chicago, in general).
+Avec – 615 W. Randolph Street – Avec continues to be one of our favorite go-to restaurants in the West Loop (and Chicago, in general).
 It is reliably great.
-We love going there for dinner, as well for less traditional brunches on weekends.
-Share everything, and always order at least one of the salad plates.
-Even on a busy night, we can generally get a table for two within 30 to 45 minutes, especially if we go slightly earlier or later.
-Since the restaurant is very small (and only has communal tables) and takes limited reservations, I recommend avoiding it for groups larger than four people.
+We love going there for dinner, as well as for less traditional brunches on weekends.
+Share everything and always order at least one of the salads.
+Even on a busy night, we can generally get a table for two within 30 to 45 minutes at the most, especially if we go slightly earlier or later.
+Since the restaurant is very small (and only has communal tables) and takes limited reservations, I recommend avoiding it for groups larger than four people since it can be on the louder side.
 PS.
 If you see lamb tartare on the menu, order it immediately!

 Publican – 837 W. Fulton Market – if you’d rather skip brunch, definitely plan ahead and make a reservation to visit Publican for dinner!
 It can get a bit loud – so it might not be the best spot for a huge crowd – and most of the tables are communal, but the food is fantastic.
 Great for meat and charcuterie lovers.

 Duck Duck Goat – 857.W.
 Fulton Market – the descriptor for this restaurant is ‘reasonably authentic Chinese food’ and I love that.
 The restaurant (the newest addition to Stephanie Izard’s empire) is beautifully designed, and the food is great and fun to share with a group.
 Our favorite dishes that we’ve tried: short ribe/bone marrow potstickers (jiazo), octopus salad, dan dan noodles, and mapo doufu.